 Stars are business units with a high market share (potentially market leaders) in a fast-growing industry.
 Stars generate large amounts of cash due to their high relative market share but also require large investments to fight competitors and maintain their growth rate.
 Successfully diversified companies should always have some Stars in their portfolio in order to ensure future cash flows in the long term.
 Apart from the assurance that Stars give for the future, they are also very good to have for your corporate’s image.

 Eventually after years of operating in the industry, market growth might decline and revenues stagnate.
 At this stage, your Stars are likely to transform into Cash Cows.
 Because they still have a large relative market share in a stagnating (mature) market, profits and cash flows are expected to be high.
 Because of the lower growth rate, investments needed should also be low.
 Cash cows therefore typically generate cash in excess of the amount of cash needed to maintain the business.
-This ‘excess cash’ is supposed to be ‘miked’ from the Cash Cow for investments in other business units (Stars and Question Marks).
+This ‘excess cash’ is supposed to be ‘milked’ from the Cash Cow for investments in other business units (Stars and Question Marks).
 Cash Cows ultimately bring balance and stability to a portfolio.

 Business units in a slow-growth or declining market with a small relative market share are considered Dogs.
 These units typically break even (they neither create nor consume a large amount of cash) and generate barely enough cash to maintain the business’s market share.
-These businessnes are therefore not so interesting for investors.
+These businesses are therefore not so interesting for investors.
 Since there is still money involved in these business units that could be used in units with more potential, Dogs are likely to be divested or liquidated.

 Figure 2: Cash Flows and Desired Movement in BCG Matrix